LockTech/cerberus/CONTRIBUTING.md

 The application makes heavy use of Tailwind's [JIT compiler](https://tailwindcss.com/docs/just-in-time-mode).
 The configuration required for running Tailwind in this mode [can be found on the web-side of the application](web/tailwind.config.js).

 Most files should be covered with its current `purge` setting, additional paths can be added if the contribution calls for it.

+## UX Design

+[Figma](https://www.figma.com/) has been and is used for all inital brainstorming of Cerberus' UI.
+This is optional, but highly recommended.

+[Here](https://www.figma.com/file/p2Yi4QBdc6RAaPvcq2ATrq/Cerberus) you may find the project.

+## GDPR Compliancy

+LockTech is an organization committed to protecting personal information.
+As such, Cerberus should **always** maintain compliancy with the [EU's GDPR](https://gdpr-info.eu/).

+As a contributor, your primary responsibility is to ensure any changes you make are reflected with an appropriate addition or modification to the application's [logger](api/src/lib/logger.ts); specifically, maintaining an up-to-date [`redaction`](https://github.com/pinojs/pino/blob/master/docs/redaction.md#redaction) list.
+Redacted information should include everything which could be used to identify indaviduals within an organization.